 I graduated from the University of Virginia with a Bachelor of Arts with a Distinguished Major in Computer Science with Highest Distinction.

 I was the technical lead for picoCTF 2013, a computer security competition for high school students.
 Unlike existing competitions, picoCTF focuses primarily on offensive hacking skills presented in the form of a web-based video game to better excite students about computer science and computer security.
-Over the 10-day competition nearly 10,000 middle and high school students participated across almost 2,000 teams vying for $25,000 in prizes, making picoCTF, to the best of our knowledge, the largest hacking competition ever held.
+Over the 10-day competition nearly 2,000 teams of middle and high school students participated vying for $25,000 in prizes, making picoCTF, to the best of our knowledge, the largest hacking competition ever held.
 The competition introduced thousands of high school students to advanced topics such as the command-line interface, cryptographic ciphers, the client-server paradigm of the web, file system forensics, command injection, data representation, and program representation.
 We presented a paper on the success of the competition at 3GSE 2014.

 The Log-Based Architecture is a proposed set of hardware additions that leverages spare cores in a multiprocessor system to decrease the cost of dynamic execution monitoring.
 The decreased overhead is achieved by assigning one processor core the role of monitoring the execution of an application on a separate core with instruction granularity.
 I am leading the effort to modernize the development system to facilitate continuing security research.